Catch // Concept Document

 Suspect casting from your staff

 Five suspect roles.
 Staff who are willing play themselves.
 Roles where staff aren't interested get cast from outside.
 The puzzle structure works either way.
-Final casting confirms motive details.

 Week of Sign-off